-The functions of four organisations: Tourism NSW, Events NSW, the Homebush Motor Racing Authority and the Greater Sydney Partnership were encompassed into the new state body.
+The establishment of Destination NSW saw the merger of four Government-funded entities – Tourism NSW, Events NSW, the Homebush Motor Racing Authority and the Greater Sydney Partnership – into a single entity.

-DNSW is responsible for devising and implementing strategies to grow the visitor economy, with particular focus on driving tourism and acquiring and developing major sporting and cultural events for Sydney and regional NSW.
-In addition, DNSW is the major investor in Business Events Sydney with the aim to secure more international conventions, incentive travel reward programs, corporate events and exhibitions for Sydney and regional NSW.
+Destination NSW is responsible for devising and implementing strategies to grow the State’s visitor economy.
+Our particular focus is on driving tourism and acquiring and developing major sporting and cultural events for Sydney and Regional NSW.
+In addition, Destination NSW is the major investor in Business Events Sydney with the aim of securing more international conventions, incentive travel reward programs, corporate events and exhibitions for Sydney and Regional NSW.

 To make Sydney and NSW one of the world’s most successful tourism and events destinations.

-To double visitor expenditure by 2020 and maximise the benefits of the visitor economy for NSW.
+To double overnight visitor expenditure by 2020 and maximise the benefits of the visitor economy for NSW.

 Our Strategic Objectives